Bungendore

-Bungendore is a town in the Queanbeyan Region of New South Wales, Australia, in Queanbeyan-Palerang Regional Council.
+Bungendore is a town in the Southern Tablelands Region of New South Wales, Australia, in Queanbeyan-Palerang Regional Council.
 It is on the Kings Highway near Lake George, the Molonglo River Valley and the Australian Capital Territory border.
 It has become a major tourist centre in recent years, popular with visitors from Canberra and some of it has heritage protection.
 It has expanded rapidly in recent years as a dormitory town of Canberra.